Guidelines

 • Reviewing

-• The review of the manuscripts follows the international standard of double-blind review.
-All reviewers are PhDs.
-Before sending the manuscript to a referee, the editors will proceed with a first assessment to verify if the article respects the formatting rules and is suitable according to the journal's scope.
-There are three possible decisions: approved (unaltered), approved (required changes) and rejected.
+• Manuscripts are reviewed using the international standard of double-blind review.
+All reviewers hold PhDs.
+Before sending the manuscript to a referee, the editors will conduct a preliminary assessment to ensure the article adheres to formatting rules and fits the journal's scope.
+There are three possible decisions: approved (unaltered), approved (with required changes), and rejected

 • Publication

-• If the manuscript is approved (without corrections or after the approval of the corrections made by the author), then we will proceed with the proofreading and the manuscript will be sent to the author in order for him to agree with the corrections.
-When the journal receives the author's acceptance after the proofreading, then we consider that the manuscript is in the final version to be published.
+• If the manuscript is approved (without corrections or after the author makes the required corrections), we will proceed with proofreading.
+The manuscript will then be sent to the author for approval of the corrections.
+Once the journal receives the author's acceptance after proofreading, the manuscript will be considered the final version ready for publication.

 • Plagiarism

-• A manuscript will be refused or have its publication canceled if there are proofs of plagiarism.
+• A manuscript will be refused or its publication canceled if evidence of plagiarism is found.

 • License

-• Authors retain copyright and publishing rights without restrictions and grant the journal right of first publication.
-Authors grant LAHRS a license to publish and distribute the work under a Creative Commons Attribution License (CC BY Attribution 4.0 International) that allows others to share the work with an acknowledgment of the work's authorship and initial publication in LAHRS.
-This license allows reusers to distribute, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
-The license allows for commercial use.
+• Authors retain copyright and publishing rights without restrictions and grant the journal the right of first publication.
+Authors grant LAHRS a license to publish and distribute the work under a Creative Commons Attribution License (CC BY 4.0 International).
+This license allows others to share the work with acknowledgment of the authorship and initial publication in LAHRS, and permits distribution, adaptation, and commercial use, provided proper attribution is given.

 • Open access

-• The journal is online only and permanently open access, which means that all content is freely available without charge to the user or his/her institution.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
+• The journal is online only and permanently open access, meaning all content is freely available without charge to users or their institutions.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without prior permission from the publisher or author.
 This is in accordance with the BOAI definition of open access.

 FOR THEMATIC SECTION ORGANIZERS